 Fun with Slack Commands using Azure API and Function Apps

-Let me start by saying that there are many different ways to accomplish the task of consuming and sending Slack webhooks.
-However, since I've used and written about using azure mobile services in the past to do just that, I figured it was time to update those using the latest round of Azure services.
-In this example, I'm using an Azure API app with Easy API's enabled (formerly mobile services...but better) and the preview version of the Azure Function app.
-My original intention was to use the Function for both ends, but given it's preview nature, I ran into quite a few issues trying to work with Service Bus.
+Let me start by saying that there are many different ways to consume and send Slack webhooks.
+However, since I've used and written about using azure mobile services in the past to do just that, I figured it was time to update those using the latest Azure services.
+In this example, I'm using an Azure API app with Easy APIs enabled (formerly mobile services...but better) and the preview version of the Azure Function app.
+My original intention was to use the Function for both ends, but given its preview nature, I ran into quite a few issues trying to work with Service Bus.

 Create a new Slash Command

-Under custom integration in your Slack apps directory, you can Create a new Slack Command.
-You simply give it a name like
+Under custom integration in your Slack app's directory, you can Create a new Slack Command.
+You give it a name like

-/whatsuponlunch and then you have a shiny new command you can use and pass in a plain text argument.
-For example
+/whatsuponlunch then, you have a shiny new command you can use and pass in a plain text argument.
+For example,

 Consume the command payload in your API App